Will Medicare Pay For A Portable Oxygen Concentrator?

 Given these circumstances, the medical equipment companies will first consider how long you have been on oxygen to determine how many months are left within your 36 month rental period.
 They are not likely to supply a portable oxygen concentrator to you if you are not at the beginning of your 36 month rental period, especially if you are wanting to move from another equipment company.
 As an example, if you have been on oxygen for 12 months and you want to move to another respiratory equipment company in hopes of getting a portable oxygen concentrator, the new company would only receive 24 months of rental payments from Medicare before moving into the "maintenance fee only" months.
 So there is very little financial incentive to accept you as a new oxygen patient and provide you with a Portable Oxygen Concentrator.
 Why?...Because the cost of the Portable Oxygen Concentrator exceeds the amount Medicare will reimburse the equipment company.
 This is why most of the oxygen equipment companies are choosing to NOT carry portable oxygen concentrators.
 They simply do not see a return on their investment.

 To frustrate you even more, Medicare made things a lot tougher by implementing their National Competitive Bidding (NCB) process for medical equipment supply companies in most areas of the country.
 Companies with the lowest bid were those awarded Medicare contracts.
-This means the Medicare rental fee for portable oxygen concentrators, that is reimbursed to the equipment companies, has been reduced even lower!
+This means the Medicare rental fee for portable oxygen concentrators, that is reimbursed to the equipment companies, has been reduced even lower.
 You also have less oxygen equipment companies to choose from because bidders who were not among the lowest priced are excluded from the market and not allowed to serve new oxygen patients.
-So there continues to be less and less financial motivation for oxygen equipment supply companies to provide you up with a portable oxygen concentrator.
+Now there is less and less financial motivation for oxygen equipment supply companies to provide you up with a portable oxygen concentrator.

-Portable Oxygen Solutions has chosen not to bill Medicare or Private Insurance so we do not have these restrictions.
+Portable Oxygen Solutions has chosen not to bill Medicare or Private Insurance so we do not have these financial restrictions.